dcarver1/carverd/_drafts/deepWork.md

 What this really seems to come down to is being intentional in your decision making about using a tool.
 This is difficult because it is easy to feel the pressure to engage in something when you hear the success story.
 The fear of missing out is a real thing that most people are strongly motivated by.
 Because of this we are far more likely to not take the time to access if this feature is really adding value you life or not.
 The authors claim is that we really take the time to answer that questions before deciding to engage with a network tool.

  **Apply the Law of the Vital Few to Your Internet Habits** Sticking with the theme of intentionality it is also important to know that generally speaking about 20% of the things we do contribute to 80% of outcome.
 This is taken directly from network analysis so learning to much on the specific numbers is not the main point.
 They will likely fall about in non network based systems.
-Regradless, the idea is that you do a few very very important things.
+Regardless, the idea is that you do a few very very important things.
 Those should be the things that drive your decisions.
 Here is the advice.

  Define your professional Goal and the key activities that support that goal *Professional Goal:* Actively collaborate with domain professionals to apply geospatial analysis to their areas of interest.